-The gray-and-wood pallet in this room is a very clean and easy way to create a relaxing environment to lay down in.
+The gray-and-wood pallet in this room is a very clean and easy way to create a relaxing environment to lie down on.
 The eggshell sheen in the gray paint reflects just a little bit of light, keeping offending glare to a minimum.
 The warm wood floors and wood accents do a nice job of keeping the room from feeling too cold and barren.
-We also like that the trim is painted to match the wall color, keeping a smooth and consistent look to the room.
+We also like that the trim is painted to match the wall color, keeping a smooth and consistent look in the room.

 The improvements in direct-vent fireplaces in recent years afford more flexibility for men who’d like to incorporate one in their room.
 If your bedroom is along an outside wall, chances are you can make a direct-vent fireplace work for you.